Islandora/documentation/docs/technical-documentation/docs-build.md

 ## Prerequisites

-You will need to have `mkdocs` installed locally, as well as the mkdocs theme.
+You will need to have `mkdocs` installed locally, as well as a required plugin and the MkDocs _Material_ theme.

 Install `mkdocs`:

 `sudo -H pip install mkdocs`

+Install plugin to enable display of the last revision date:

+`sudo -H pip install mkdocs-git-revision-date-localized-plugin`

-Install material theme:
+Install Material theme:

 `sudo -H pip install mkdocs-material`